 I grew up in the Philippines, Zambia, Japan, Taiwan, and Malaysia for 13 years before coming to the United States for high school and college.
 My parents were in the U.S. Foreign Service and were stationed all around the world when I was growing up.

 Due to my upbringing, I caught the travel bug early and it has never left.
-I’ve visited over 60 countries as of 2019, but have slowed down since having my boy in 2017.
+I’ve visited over 60 countries as of 2022.
+But I slowed down after having my boy in 2017 and my girl in 2019.
+Kids don’t remember much of anything before three years old.
+Therefore, we plan to wait until both kids are over five before traveling again.

 I’m very pro public school because I went to a public high school and The College of William & Mary, a public university.
-People should not be spending a fortune going to private school and getting into student debt because everything can be learned for free nowadays.
+Most people probably shouldn’t spend a fortune on private school because everything can be learned for free nowadays.
+However, if you make more than 7X the annual tuition per child, affording private school is doable.

 It was an opportunity I could not pass down because such a firm did not recruit at a public university like mine.
 It just goes to show that you never know what might happen if you get on a bus at 6am on a Saturday to go to a career fair.
 Getting a good job right after college felt like I had won the lottery.